moby/moby/docs/sources/installation/fedora.md

     Environment="HTTP_PROXY=http://proxy.example.com:80/"

-If you have internall docker registries that you contact without proxying - provide them via the `NO_PROXY` environment variable:
+If you have internal docker registries that you contact without proxying - provide them via the `NO_PROXY` environment variable:

     Environment="HTTP_PROXY=http://proxy.example.com:80/" "NO_PROXY=localhost,127.0.0.0/8,docker-registry.somecorporation.com"